sul-dlss/suri-rails/README.md

 SURI has an [OpenAPI 3.0 spec](http://spec.openapis.org/oas/v3.0.2) that documents the API in [openapi.yml](openapi.yml).
 You can browse the generated documentation at [http://sul-dlss.github.io/suri-rails/](http://sul-dlss.github.io/suri-rails/).

-NOTE: This is currently used for running specs; we still use https://github.com/sul-dlss/suri2 in deployed environments.
-This will replace suri2 in Q2 2020.

 ## Requirements

 1. Ruby (2.7.0 or greater)